 Instead of providing a continuous stream of the nutritional solution, this technique brings the life-giving liquid one drip at a time.
 It is quite similar to drip irrigation methods used in soil-grown cannabis.
 This method keeps plants alive, but the sluggish solution conveyance implies less noise and a lower chance of organic debris clogging the pipes.
 Plant roots have constant access to oxygen since they are never buried in water.

-This technique uses fish to feed the marijuana plants.
+This technique uses fish to feed the cannabis plants.
 Continuous flow aquaponics is compatible with drip and NFT systems; however, it employs a separate reservoir.
 Instead of dumping synthetic ionic fertilizers into this body of water, farmers rear fish that excrete nutrient-rich waste that keeps plants growing.
 Meanwhile, the plant roots filter the water, helping to keep the fish clean and healthy.

 Since the continuous flow is such a broad concept, buying one cannot be easy.